microsoft/qlib/docs/component/estimator.rst

         3. If `loader.model_index` is None:
             - In 'Static Finetune=True', if provide 'Rolling', use the last model to update.

-            - For RollingTrainer with Finetune=Ture.
+            - For `RollingTrainer` with Finetune=True.

-                - If StaticTrainer is used in loader, the model will be used for initialization for finetuning.
+                - If `StaticTrainer` is used in loader, the model will be used for initialization for finetuning.

-                - If RollingTrainer is used in loader, the existing models will be used without any modification and the new models will be initialized with the model in the last period and finetune one by one.
+                - If `RollingTrainer` is used in loader, the existing models will be used without any modification and the new models will be initialized with the model in the last period and finetune one by one.

 - `exp_info_path`
-    experiment info save path, str type, save the experiment info and model prediction score after the experiment is finished.
-Optional parameter, the default value is `config_file_dir/ex_name/exp_info.json`
+    save path of experiment info, str type, save the experiment info and model `prediction score` after the experiment is finished.
+Optional parameter, the default value is `<config_file_dir>/ex_name/exp_info.json`.

 - `mode`
-    `train` or `test`, str type, if `mode` is test, it will load the model according to the parameters of `loader`.
-The default value is `train`.
+    `train` or `test`, str type.
+        - `test mode` is designed for inference.
+Under `test mode`, it will load the model according to the parameters of `loader` and skip model training.
-    Also note that when the load model failed, it will `fit` model.
+        - `train model`  is the default value.
+It will train new models by default and Please note that when it fails to load model, it will fall back to `fit` model.

     .. note::

-        if users choose `mode` test, they need to make sure:
+        if users choose ` test mode`, they need to make sure:
         - The loader of `test_start_date` must be less than or equal to the current `test_start_date`.
         - If other parameters of the `loader` model args are different, a warning will appear.

 - `loader`
+    If you just want to train models from scratch each time instead of based on existing models, please ignore `loader` section.
+Otherwise please read the details below.

-    If the `mode` is `test` or `finetune` is `true`, it will be used.
+    The `loader` section only works when the `mode` is `test` or `finetune` is `true`.

     - `model_index`
         Model index, int type.
 The index of the loaded model in loader_models (starting at 0) for the first `finetune`.
 The default value is None.

     - `exp_info_path`
         Loader model experiment info path, str type.
 If the field exists, the following parameters will be parsed from `exp_info_path`, and the following parameters will not work.
-This field and `id` must exist one.
+One of this field and `id` must exist at least .

     - `id`
         The experiment id of the model that needs to be loaded, int type.
 If the `mode` is `test`, this value is required.
 This field and `exp_info_path` must exist one.